Raphael Friedeberg: Anarcho-socialism

-Soon after, however, he started becoming increasingly disillusioned with the SPD, and particularly the Free Trade Unions, the unions allied with that party.
-He was frustrated by the SPD's focus on parliamentary rather than revolutionary action and by the unions' political neutrality.
-He blamed the socialist movement's inability to gain influence rather than just votes after the end of the Anti-Socialist-Laws on these two policies.
-Friedeberg came into contact with the Free Association of German Trade Unions (FVdG), a federation, more radical than the Free Trade Unions, which had been founded in 1897.
-It criticized the separation of political and union action and opposed centralist control over the unions.
-Becoming increasingly influential in the FVdG, Friedeberg held the central lecture at the federation's 1904 congress in Berlin, intervening in the mass strike debate, which was taking place in the SPD at the time, and advocating the general strike as a means of class struggle.
-In 1907, all members of the FVdG were given the choice of either leaving this federation and joining the centralized unions or losing their SPD membership.
+Soon after, however, Friedeberg started becoming increasingly disillusioned with the SPD, and particularly with the Free Trade Unions (the unions allied with that party).
+He became frustrated with the SPD's focus on parliamentary (rather than revolutionary action) and by the unions' political neutrality.
+He blamed the socialist movement's inability to gain influence (rather than just votes) after the end of the Anti-Socialist-Laws on these two policies.
+Friedeberg came into contact with the Free Association of German Trade Unions (FVdG), a federation, more radical than the Free Trade Unions, founded in 1897.
+The FVdG criticized the separation of political and labour action and opposed centralist control over the unions.
+Becoming increasingly influential in the FVdG, Friedeberg gave the central lecture at the federation's 1904 congress in Berlin, intervening in the mass strike debate, which was taking place in the SPD at the time, and advocating the general strike as a means of class struggle.
+In 1907, all members of the FVdG faced the choice of either leaving this federation and joining the centralized unions or losing their SPD membership.
 Friedeberg opted for the latter.